Space-time beams with tunable orbital group velocity toward plasma superradiance: Superradiant plasma mechanism: simulation results

 \subsection{Spectral phase}

-To assess the orbital angular momentum content of the radiation coming from the LS interaction with the plasma, the spectral intensity and phase were retrieved from the electric field parallel to the LS polarization direction pattern in the superluminal case.
-Figure~\ref{fig:spectralphase}~(a) portrays the spectrum at the Cherenkov angle as a function of the frequency and angle in the $\theta-\phi$ plane.
+To assess the orbital angular momentum content of the radiation coming from the LS interaction with the plasma, the spectral intensity and phase were retrieved from the electric field parallel to the LS polarization direction pattern.
+Figure~\ref{fig:spectralphase} shows the result of this study.
 For each $n^{th}$ harmonic, the phase wraps around $n-1$ times angularly, corresponding to a azimuthal index $n$.
 The shift $-1$ comes from the polarization of the radiation.
-The relationship between azimuthal index and harmonic number is seen in Fig.~\ref{fig:spectralphase}~(b).
-After the $\sim 25^{th}$ harmonic, the index $\ell$ is no longer described by the previous equation.
-This is explained by the intensity of these harmonics quickly dropping as they are no longer inside the coherence frequency range of the emission.
+The correspondence between the theoretical value and the retrieved OAM index is very good for high harmonic numbers in the superluminal case.
+On the other hand, for the subluminal case, the spectral phase is random after a few harmonics and thus the radiation pattern is not a clear THz LS.